BrandonJWillingham/starter-restaurant-reservation/README.md

 </container>

 <hr/>
-Create new Reservations and New tables for your resturant
+Create new Reservations and new tables for your resturant
 <container>
     <div>
     <img src="./markdown-images/new reservation.png"/>